VoltaML/volta-trees/README.md

 A LLVM-based compiler for XGBoost and LightGBM decision trees.

+This work has been heavily inspired from [lleaves](https://github.com/siboehm/lleaves)

 `voltatrees` converts trained XGBoost and LightGBM models to optimized machine code, speeding-up prediction by ≥10x.

 ## Example